Eldaste/TogeBot/README.md

 TogeBot has been moved to https://github.com/Eldaste/ChimechoBot to fall better in line with the naming conventions of WigglyBot.

-(Chimecho is named after Chimecho of Exploreres fame, the pokemon that helped you organize your team.)
+(ChimechoBot is named after Chimecho of Exploreres fame, the pokemon that helped you organize your team.)